 - The only standing committee of the Canadian Nationalist Party is the Program Committee, whose purpose is to plan events and programs for the organization.

-- All decisions of the Program Committee involving committing organization funds will require the approval of the leader of auditor.
+- All decisions of the Program Committee involving committing organization funds will require the approval of the leader or auditor.

 Section B. OTHER COMMITTEES

-- Other committees may be appointed by a majority vote of the members at a regular meeting of the Canadian Nationalist Party.
+- Other committees may be appointed by the leader at a regular meeting.